markd2/RandomLearning/zig/readme.md

     - capital b/c it works on a type
   - @typeInfo - returns information about any type in a TypeInfo union
   - @TypeOf - returns type common to all input parameters. (c.f. "peer type resolution")
+  - @compileError - stop compilation with an error
+  - @intCast

 * functions
   - `fn name(arg: u8) u8 { return 23; }`